 Pre-processing

-The pre-processing step consists of low-pass filtering of the input frame.
-The filtered frame is used in the film grain estimation part.
-MCTF is re-used for this purpose.
-After filtering, the film grain image that represents the film grain estimate is calculated as a difference between original input frame and MCTF filtered frame.
-An additional instance of MCTF is created in the current implementation, which gives the flexibility to test MCTF with different parameters without interfering with initial MCTF used during encoding process. .Also, MCTF filtering for film grain analysis uses an internal buffer to store the filtered frame for the film grain analysis module, which means that complete encoding processes is unchanged, i.e., bitrate and decoded frames are the same as without film grain analysis.
+The pre-processing step consists of extracting film grain from the input frame, along with a map indicating where this extraction is reliable.

+First, the image is denoised and compared to the original.
+The film grain image that represents the film grain estimate is calculated as a difference between the original input frame and the denoised frame.
+The denoised image is either provided externally, using the SEIFGCExternalDenoised configuration parameter, or computed internally by low-pass filtering the input frame in which case MCTF is re-used for this purpose.
+An additional instance of MCTF is created in the current implementation, which gives the flexibility to test MCTF with different parameters without interfering with the initial MCTF used during the encoding process using the SEIFGCTemporalFilter[…] configuration parameters.
+MCTF filtering for film grain analysis uses an internal buffer to store the filtered frame for the film grain analysis module, which means that complete encoding processes is unchanged, i.e., bitrate and decoded frames are the same as without film grain analysis.